w3f/Grants-Program/applications/application-template.md

 - Documentation of core components, protocols, architecture, etc. to be deployed
 - PoC/MVP or other relevant prior work or research on the topic
 - What your project is *not* or will *not* provide or implement
-  - This is a place for you to manage expectations and to clarify any limitations that might not be obvious
+  - This is a place for you to manage expectations and clarify any limitations that might not be obvious

 Things that shouldn’t be part of the application (see also our [FAQ](../docs/faq.md)):